dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

       """
 ```

-Key Characteristics of this Master-Part
+Key characteristics of this master-part example:
-[x] Ensures atomic transactions – A segmentation entry and all its regions are inserted and deleted together.
+- [x] Ensures atomic transactions – A segmentation entry and all its regions are inserted and deleted together.
-[x] Maintains referential integrity – Part records cannot exist without a corresponding master record.
+- [x] Maintains referential integrity – Part records cannot exist without a corresponding master record.
-[x] Simplifies queries – The `-> master` alias simplifies the definition of the foreign key.
+- [x] Simplifies queries – The `-> master` alias simplifies the definition of the foreign key.

 ### Enforcement via Transaction Processing
 When using the master-part pattern, DataJoint guarantees: